alank90/sports-notebook/readme_linting.md

-# Setting Up Project for Linting with Vite
+# Setting Up Project for Linting with Vite in VSCode
 _Vite_ is a web development build tool that allows for lightning fast serving of code due to its native ES Module import approach.

 Vue projects can quickly be set up with Vite by running the following commands in your terminal.